KarolS/millfork/docs/api/custom-platform.md

     * `ro_arrays` – whether the compiler should warn upon array writes, default is `false`

-    * `prevent_jmp_indirect_bug` – whether the compiler should try to avoid the indirect JMP bug, default is `false` on 65C02-compatible processors and `true` elsewhere
+    * `prevent_jmp_indirect_bug` – whether the compiler should try to avoid the indirect JMP bug, default is `false` on 65C02-compatible or non-6502 processors and `true` elsewhere

     * `compact_dispatch_params` – whether parameter values in return dispatch statements may overlap other objects, default is `true`
     This may cause problems if the parameter table is stored next to a hardware register that has side effects when reading.

     * `lunix` – generate relocatable code for LUnix/LNG, default is `false`

+    * `zeropage_register` – reserve 2 bytes of zero page as a pseudoregister to increase language features.
+    Default: `true` if targeting a 6502-based architecture, `false` otherwise.

+    * `inline` - inline functions automatically by default, default is `false`.

+    * `ipo` - enable interprocedural optimization, default is `false`.

 #### `[allocation]` section